Conference

 UNESCO International Decade of Indigenous Languages

-The First Conference on Global Indigenous Studies (CGIS 2024) will meet in recognition and celebration of the UNESCO International Decade of Indigenous Languages (IDIL), 2022-2032.
+The Second Conference on Global Indigenous Studies (CGIS 2026) will meet in recognition and celebration of the UNESCO International Decade of Indigenous Languages (IDIL), 2022-2032.

 Questions?